prajwel/canuvit/README.md

 >>> canuvit.observe('uvit', '12:12:12', '12:12:12')
 ```

-You should get an output as shown below.
-Also check the directory where the program is being run for the GALEX images with sources marked.
+You may get an output as shown below.
+Also, please check the directory where the program has run for the output GALEX images with sources marked.

 ```
 ### VIS